Calls for legal action against Netflix over 'Cuties' series

 "The problem with Cuties — and it's what destroys the movie — is aesthetic, and ultimately moral: it engages and demonstrates with great passion the very thing it purports to condemn," he said.

-Apologist Michael Brown said he was "not in the least bit surprised" by the offensive content in Cuties.

-"Not when a sexually degrading, vulgar song can be the number one hit in the nation (and in other nations).
-Not when there is an epidemic of p0rn sweeping the land, affecting the religious and non-religious alike.
-Not when our legislators pass laws protecting sexually aggressive adults (who have s3x with younger teens).
-Not when we celebrate 11-year-old drag queens dancing in gay bars," he said.

-The Times columnist Janice Turner wrote: "Why is it OK for scantily clad 11-year-old "drag kids" to perform for dollar bills in gay bars but not for a little girl to lap-dance in a sports bar?
-Why are adult drag acts, including one called "Flow Job", invited to tell toddlers fairy stories in public libraries?
+The Times columnist Janice Turner wrote: "Why is it OK for scantily clad 11-year-old 'drag kids' to perform for dollar bills in gay bars but not for a little girl to lap-dance in a sports bar?
+Why are adult drag acts, including one called 'Flow Job', invited to tell toddlers fairy stories in public libraries?
 Why are children encouraged to mix with fetishists dressed as leather-clad "pups" at Pride marches?
 The answer 'because gay culture is empowering' isn't good enough.

 "Hyper-sexualisation of children should be challenged wherever it occurs.
 A film featuring 11-year-old girls dressed as hookers doesn't reveal a society 'terrified of child sexuality' but one without shame.
 And no child should be denied proper protection from adults just because he is gay."